¿Cómo podemos ayudarte?

 ¿When is it used?

-The EVI index is usually more reliable at this point in the agricultural cycle:
+The EVI index is usually more reliable in two particular moments of the agricultural cycle:

 In addition, it is recommended to use this index if you are going to perform a time series analysis, involving several consecutive dates.